 We may start by writing down things that look like bits of sentences, or partial thoughts.
 As long as you can interpret what you write, that is fine.
 Just remember that a partial thought, left too long, becomes nonsense later on.
 So as soon as you can, go back and write out enough that you can tell what you were thinking about when you need to reference it in a week or two.

 Some of us have to write full sentences and background information or we have no clue as to what we were talking about when we wrote that phrase or word in the margin or on our scratch paper.
 You will learn quickly what you are required to write and how you are required to record something.
 When you go back and look at what you wrote a week or two ago, and you have no idea what you were talking about, you will realize you need to write more than what you did.
-If you can write only key words, and still know what you were talking about weeks after the fact then I tip my hat to you, because I certainly wouldn’t be able to.
+If you can write only key words, and still know what you were talking about weeks after the fact then I tip my hat to you, because I certainly can’t do that.

 Finally, when it comes to writing down our impressions, here are a couple of thoughts to consider.
 When you go to Sunday School class consider bringing your journaling book or thoughts book with you for reference.
 You may have even more impressions to write down during class.
-And did you know that you can also journal online at lds.org?
+And did you know that you can also journal online at churchofjesuschrist.org?
 When you sign in you can study the scriptures and make notes, set bookmarks, and do all your essential scripture studying right there online.
 If you are an adult and doing private studying, this might be a great option for you.
 This way you will always have your notes with you on most any device you might be carrying.

 What writing is

 For families, their challenge will be teaching their children to write something, anything, that is not just a scribble on the paper.
 At first young children may need to draw a picture of the story you are reading.
 Perhaps acting it out will need to suffice.
 But once they are able to write for themselves, your task will be helping them find words to express their thoughts and feelings.
 This is a highly personal and intimate activity, and will require tremendous patience on the part of the parents.
 And at first the time spent in the activity will have to be VERY short.
 But repetition will engender comfort over time.
+And perhaps one of the most difficult parts of teaching our children to write down their thoughts and feelings is that we need to be able to model for them how to do it with our own work.

-If you have ever thought about the prophets and their ability to communicate with others about the gospel of Christ, you may have made the connection that they all have two things in common.
+If you have ever thought about the prophets and where they developed their ability to communicate with others about the gospel of Christ, you may have made the connection that they all have two things in common.
 They are all avid readers, so they have developed good vocabularies that help them communicate better, and they all write a lot!
 They write letters, they journal, they write talks, articles, books, etc. Most of that we won’t ever need to worry about, but we all need to be able to express ourselves if we are going to improve in our ministering efforts.
 We don’t have to become glamorous speakers or glorious writers.
 We just need to be able to find the words that help us say clearly what we want to say so there is greater understanding on the part of those who hear us and read what we write.
-If we take seriously this opportunity to journal or record our impressions as we study the scriptures we will begin, over time, to see that we are, in fact, improving in our ability to communicate better with our self, and with others.
+If we take seriously this opportunity to journal or record our impressions as we study the scriptures we will begin, over time, to see that we are, in fact, improving in our ability to communicate better with our self, as well as with others.

 The following is material from President Nelson’s personal study of the Book of Mormon as written in his October 2017 Conference talk.